top of page

 Service Description

 Our Supported Living Program is an unlicensed community residential habilitation service provided in an individual's private residence.
-This program is long-term for individuals who are 18 years of age or older and who need a yearly average of 30 hours or less direct care staff contact per week.
+This program is long-term for individuals who are 18 years of age or older and who need a yearly average of 30 hours or less

 Our Supported Living Program is an excellent choice for individuals who are on the road to independence.
-Supported Living offers 24-hour
+Supported Living offers 24-hour access to direct care staff.
+The staff focuses on

-staff focuses on each participant's
+each participant's

-strengths and needs, while
+strengths and needs,

-respecting individual choice and
+individual choice and

-building a sense of independence.
+building a sense of

 To help participating individuals prepare for healthy, productive, independent living,